 Install essential apps on your smartphone before leaving.
-These may include your bank’s mobile app, an exchange rate calculator and a language translator to help you manage your money better (it may come in handy when you’re trying to haggle with a local vendor).
+These may include your bank’s mobile app, an exchange rate calculator and a language translator to help you manage your money better.
+It can come in handy when you’re trying to haggle with a local vendor.

 Always pay the local currency

 If you are given a choice between paying in Canadian dollars or the local currency, choose the local currency.
 You will be at the mercy of merchants when you choose dollars because they will always use the lowest exchange rate (banks use more client-friendly rates).
 Also, your bank will still charge a fee even if it’s in CAD because it is a foreign transaction (typically 3% of the amount) so you really don’t save anyway.

 - Put your memberships on hold – If you’re going away for a month or longer, put your gym membership or Netflix subscription (and similar services) on hold to save some dollars.

 - Pay your monthly bills – Take care of your bills before you leave to ensure that you won’t be bogged down by late payment charges.